grey-cat-1908/website/content/blog/1d-collisions/index.md

 \end{cases}
 $$

+The law of conservation of momentum then yields the following:

 $$
 \begin{cases}
 m_1v_1 + m_2v_2 = m_1{v'}_1 + m_2(v_1 + {v'}_1 - v_2) \\
 m_1v_1 + m_2v_2 = m_1(v_2 + v'_2 - v_1) + m_2v'_2
 \end{cases}
 $$

+From this, we can derive the velocity of the particles following the collision as follows:

 $$
 \begin{cases}